taustation-fan/players-guide/taustation.md

 [Tau Station](https://alpha.taustation.space/) is a text-based online RPG set in the future in space, in a post-catastrophic environment.

-I was a tester in the closed alpha testing phase, and want to document the things I wished I knew before I started.
+I (moritz) was a tester in the closed alpha testing phase, and want to document the things I wished I knew before I started.

+This document also contains corrections and contributions from Perleone, Shadow, Dotsent and Ovid.

 Note that Tau Station is under active development.
 Hence, parts of this document might become outdated when the game changes.